open-toolchain/tekton-catalog/devops-insights/README.md

 * **continuous-delivery-context-secret**: (optional) Name of the secret containing the continuous delivery pipeline context secrets.
 Default to `secure-properties`
 * **toolchain-apikey-secret-key**: (optional) field in the secret that contains the api key used to access toolchain and DOI instance.
 Default to `toolchain-apikey`
 * **pipeline-debug**: (optional) Pipeline debug mode.
 Value can be 0 or 1.
 Default to 0
+* **publish-build-record-step-image**: (optional) image to use for the publish-build-record step.
+Default to `icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.2`

 ## doi-publish-testrecord
 This task publishes test record(s) to [DevOps Insights](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-publishing-test-data)